eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 </div>
 </p>

 Adding more disks beyond 8 on a 32-vcore CPU does not significantly increase throughput.
-By scaling the CPU from 32 to 48 vcores, we can achieve a notable increase in throughput and a decrease in latency.
+By scaling up the CPU of TxServer from 32 to 48 vcores, we can achieve a notable increase in throughput and a decrease in latency.
 Under heavy concurrency, latency decreases significantly from 10ms to under 8ms when more CPU cores are added.

 ### Analysis and Conclusion